2020PB/police-brutality/reports/Washington.md

 ### Officers tackle protesters, put a knee on least one of their necks | July 2nd

-Video shows bicycle cops fast approaching a group of protesters who are just outside an area cordoned off with police tape, presumably because they considered one or more of them to have crossed the boundary.
+Video shows bicycle cops quickly approaching a group of protesters just outside an area cordoned off with police tape, presumably because they considered one or more of them to have crossed the boundary.
 Without warning, the cops tackle two protesters to the ground.
 Someone can be heard shouting "get your knee off their neck!"
 One of the videos clearly shows an officer placing his knee on the neck of one of the individuals.

+This incident occurred at Broadway and Pine.

 tags: arrest, knee, knee-on-neck, protester, tackle

 id: wa-seattle-23

-geolocation:
+geolocation: 47.615225,-122.320777

 **Links**